Environment | In harmony with nature

 Risk assessment for water resources

-Manufacturing facility with high water risk
+Manufacturing facility with high water stress

 Other manufacturing facility